 Easy Fruit “Charcuterie” Board

 If you are looking for a fun, easy recipe to serve small bites to your guests, this Fruit Charcuterie Board is always a hit.
-It can double as an appetizer and dessert, is super simple to adapt and is absolutely stunning.
-All it takes is ripe fruit, a serving platter and your favorite fruit dip.
+It can double as an appetizer and dessert, is super simple to adapt, and is absolutely stunning.
+All it takes is ripe fruit, a serving platter, and your favorite fruit dip.

-In this post, we’ve given you the recipe for a whipped cream cheese dip, but you can feel free to serve with plain whipped cream or caramel sauce.
-Another option is to skip the dip altogether and serve with soft cheeses, dried fruits and toasted nuts.
+In this post, we’ve given you the recipe for a whipped cream cheese dip, but you can feel free to serve it with plain whipped cream or caramel sauce.
+Another option is to skip the dip altogether and serve with soft cheeses, dried fruits, and toasted nuts.
 Whatever floats your boat!

-Charcuterie Board Fruit Ideas
+Fruit Tray Ideas